mhon2014/PoseEstimation/README.md

 ```

-### Important to note if you are attempting to have multiple objects segmentation, then follow [Blender Object Seperation](/ObjectSeperationWalkthrough.md) guide as to make sure your objects are properly set up.
+### Important to note if you are attempting to have multiple objects segmentation, then follow [Blender Object Seperation](/ObjectSeperationWalkthrough.md) guide to make sure your objects are properly set up.

 <h1 id='datapreview'> Data Preview </h1>